ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][imageM1]

-To combat the overfitting, I modified the model so that dropout layer are added between the dense layer.
+To combat the overfitting, I modified the model so that dropout layers are added between the dense layer.

-Then I train the model using dropout rate = 0.1 and dropout rate = 0.2, and here is the result.
+Then I train the model using dropout rate = 0.1 and dropout rate = 0.2, the validation score is more or less the same, while only the mean squared error of training set increasing.
+Here is the result.

 ![alt text][imageM2] ![alt text][imageM3]

 The final step was to run the simulator to see how well the car was driving around track one.
 The car kept on the track all the time.
-To increase the difficultly, the car was driving around track two.
-This time there were a few spots where the vehicle fell off the track, the car usually failed to drive around the curve to improve the driving behavior in these cases, I perform the following actions:
+To increase the difficulty, the car was driving around track two.
+This time there were a few spots where the vehicle fell off the track, the car usually failed to drive around the curve.
+To improve the driving behavior in these cases, I perform the following actions:

-1. Reduce the number of very low steering example in the training set, because the neural network may try to return a small steering angle to reduce the Mean standard error, which the car fails to drive around sharp curve.
+1. Reduce the number of very low steering example in the training set, because the neural network may try to return a small steering angle to reduce the mean squared error, which may cause the car fails to drive around a sharp curve.

 2. I use a game steering wheel in the simulator to collect train dataset.
-On track 2, there are many curve which force me to slow down so that I can have enough reaction time to turn my steering wheel.
+On track 2, there are many curves which force me to slow down so that I can have enough reaction time to turn my steering wheel.
 (The steering wheel is 1.5 circle in each direction)
 As a result, in the dataset, there are incorrect steering angles (too less or too much) for each image captured.
-Imagine at speed of 0mph, you can steer the car to the left or right, but this is not correct, and the neural network learn the incorrect information and make the wrong decision.
+Imagine at speed of 0mph, you can steer the car to the left or right without falling off the track, but this may not be the desired steering angle and the neural network learn the incorrect information and make the wrong decision.
 To fix this, I reduce the range of steering angle so that I can reduce my reaction time and drive on track 2 at > 25mph.

 ![alt text][imageM5]

 3. Decreasing the dropout ratio.
-It works and make the car stay on track even on track 2.
+It works and makes the car stay on track even on track 2.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.